-If all goes well and you don't have any complications after your operation, we expect you to be in hospital for three days if it is done keyhole, and five days if it is done 'open'.
+If all goes well and you don't have any complications after your operation, we expect you to be in hospital for five days although we will ensure you are confident with the stoma before discharge.
 However, it may be a shorter or longer stay depending on your recovery.
-If you do have a stoma it sometimes means a slightly longer stay to ensure you are confident with the stoma before discharge.